pablo1793/mp2-think-twice-memory-game/README.md

 To give a few examples: the theme, colour scheme, card design, and background music for my game are all completely different.
 Furthermore, my game gives more consideration to responsiveness.
 Reducing the size of the cards on smaller screens, and hiding half of the cards in order to minimize scrolling.

 * The fonts used to style the header and subheader texts are [ZCOOL Kwaile](https://fonts.google.com/specimen/ZCOOL+KuaiLe) and [Architects Daughter](https://fonts.google.com/specimen/Architects+Daughter?preview.text=Time%20Flips&preview.text_type=custom#standard-styles) respectively.
 The latter was designed by [Kimberley Geswein](https://fonts.google.com/?preview.text=Time%20Flips&preview.text_type=custom&query=Kimberly+Geswein), and the former by [ZCOOL](https://fonts.google.com/?query=ZCOOL), [Liu Bingke](https://fonts.google.com/?query=Liu+Bingke), [Yang Kang](https://fonts.google.com/?query=Yang+Kang), and [Wu Shaojie](https://fonts.google.com/?query=Wu+Shaojie).

+* The code to shuffle the cards is based on an [algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) first described by Ronald Fisher and Frank Yates.
+It is known as the Fisher-Yates shuffle.

 #### Images